How Perps Trading Works

 The maximum allowed leverage is 500x.

-Positions where the trader's collateral less fees and less unrealized losses is less than 0.2% of the position size will be liquidated.
+Positions will be liquidated if the trader's collateral, after subtracting fees, adding unrealized profits and subtracting unrealized losses, is less than 0.2% of the position size.

 Liquidation